nprezant/iMessageBackup/README.md

 INPUTS:
 * iphone backup files
 * phone number / email of person you want to extract messages from
+  * for group chats (only tested in iOS 15), you must manually determine the chat name

 OUTPUTS:
 * HTML file of all text messages from the specified contact, including image/video attachments (formatted similar to iMessages)